Last updated on November 10th, 2023 at 09:14 am

 The Ionian State (Septinsular Republic) 1800-1807

-The Venetian period was followed by the first French occupation in 1797, It was the end of the feudal system, and the people burned the book of Gold (libro d’oro) where all Aristocrats were listed.
+The Venetian period was succeeded by the first French occupation in 1797.
+This marked the end of the feudal system, and the people burned the Book of Gold (Libro d’oro) where all the Aristocrats were listed.

-In a symbolic gesture the libro d’oro was burned in all Ionian islands.
+As a symbolic gesture, the Libro d’oro was burned in all the Ionian islands.

-The initial euphoria after the arrival of French, who were welcomed as liberators, quickly turned to severe distress due to French arrogance towards the locals and the heavy taxation.
+The initial euphoria that followed the arrival of the French, who were initially welcomed as liberators, quickly gave way to severe distress due to French arrogance towards the locals and heavy taxation.

-Followed by a period of instability, people were divided, the Nobles began to exploit the popular discontent against the French, and began to plot for the occupation of Corfu by the Russians.
+This period was marked by instability, with the populace divided.
+The Nobles began exploiting popular discontent against the French and conspired to have Corfu occupied by the Russians.

-They finally succeeded in 1799 when a strange alliance of Russians and Turks occupied Corfu.
+Their efforts succeeded in 1799 when a peculiar alliance of Russians and Turks occupied Corfu.

-The Russian admiral Ousakof, of aristocratic origin, immediately restored the privileges of the nobility and later on 21st of March 1800, at the instigation of Ioannis Kapodistrias, then foreign minister of Russia, founded the Ionian State, also known as Septinsular Republic, this was the first independent Greek state, something that Kapodistrias envisioned as a harbinger of the rebirth of a Greek state.
+The Russian admiral Ousakof, who had an aristocratic background, promptly reinstated the privileges of the nobility.
+On the 21st of March 1800, at the instigation of Ioannis Kapodistrias, who was then the foreign minister of Russia, the Ionian State, also known as the Septinsular Republic, was established.
+This marked the birth of the first independent Greek state, a vision Kapodistrias held as a precursor to the rebirth of a Greek nation.

-It was the time when the two buildings which today are the famous Liston were built by the French for use as military barracks.
+This state persisted until 1807 when the French, under Napoleon, returned and remained until 1814.
+During this period, the two buildings that are now famous as the Liston were constructed by the French for use as military barracks.

-In 1815 Corfu went under British rule, the seven Ionian island state declared its independence under British protection with Greek as the official language and Corfu town as the capital.
+In 1815, Corfu came under British rule, and the seven Ionian Island states declared their independence under British protection.
+The official name of the new protectorate was the “United States of Ionian Islands” with Greek as the official language and Corfu town as the capital.

 The first “Lord High Commissioner of the Ionian Islands” was Lieutenant-General Sir Thomas Maitland.

-Under British rule the local economy was well developed, the palace of Saint Michael and George was built and also the road network of the island was expanded as well as the construction of the aqueduct that supplied Corfu town with water from the hills around Benitses.
+Under British rule, the local economy was well-developed.
+The Palace of Saint Michael and George was constructed, and the island’s road network was expanded.
+An aqueduct was built to supply Corfu town with water from the hills around Benitses.

 Modern Times, union with Greece

-On 21 May 1864 after the London treaty and the positive vote of Ionian parliament, Corfu and all Ionian islands united with Greece.
+On May 21, 1864, following the London treaty and the favourable vote of the Ionian Parliament, Corfu and all the Ionian islands united with Greece.